code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/prizes/index.md

 You must sign up **before** Dec 7th in order to be eligible to receive the all organizer thank you gift.

 ## When will I receive my thank you gift?
-We will contact you in December after Computer Science Education Week (Dec 7-11th) with next steps on how to redeem your thank you gift.
+We will contact you in December after Computer Science Education Week (Dec 7-11th) with next steps on how to redeem your choice of thank you gift.

+## Can I receive both Amazon.com and Microsoft's Windows store credit?
+No. Thank you gifts are limited to one per organizer.
+We will contact you in December after Computer Science Education Week with next steps on how to redeem your choice of thank you gift.

 ## Does your whole school have to enter to win the $10,000 in hardware?
 Yes.
 Your whole school has to participate to be eligible for the prize but only one person needs to register and submit the Hardware Prize application form [here](<%= resolve_url('/prizes/hardware-signup') %>).
 Every teacher participating will need to [sign up](<%= resolve_url('/') %>) their classroom individually in order to receive the all organizer thank you gift.